martinmariano91/MotSASi/README.md

 It is recommended to run the scripts within Anaconda Environment.
 The Jpred API is included in the MotSASi folder.

-MotSASi has to be run in different steps:

 * 1 - MotSASi_1.py